AnicetusCer/roto/README.md

 Roto is a spare-time project.
 I’m happy to hear bug reports or feature requests, but please understand that I’m one person juggling a full-time job and a family, so updates will be slow and scoped.
 If you’re comfortable sending pull requests, even small ones, they’re very welcome and help the app improve without waiting on my limited cycles.

+## License & Disclaimer

+- Source code is licensed under the [Apache License 2.0](LICENSE); forks and contributions are welcome as long as the terms are respected.
+- By using the software you agree to the terms in the [DISCLAIMER](DISCLAIMER.md): no warranties, and you remain responsible for verifying rota data before acting on it.
+- Third-party libraries (AndroidX Compose, Glance, WorkManager, Kotlinx Serialization, Material Components, etc.) are also Apache 2.0 (or similarly permissive).
+Attribution details live in [`NOTICE`](NOTICE).

 ## Contributing

 Pull requests and issue reports are welcome.
 Please keep changes focused and ensure unit tests pass (`./gradlew testDebugUnitTest`) before submitting.